-- 29(1) A council or a board, by resolution, may do either or both of the following: - (a) establish a polling place in a hospital, personal care facility or similar institution situated within the municipality or school division at which a voter of the municipality or school division who is receiving care in that institution may vote in an election; - (b) permit a voter of the municipality or school division who is receiving care in a hospital, personal care facility or similar institution situated within the municipality or school division to vote in an election by mail-in ballot in accordance with a mail-in ballot voting system established by bylaw or resolution pursuant to section 92, and facilitate the use of mail-in ballots by delivering the ballots to the facility. - (2) The polling place mentioned in clause (1)(a) may be held on election day or on a day in advance of election day.
+- 29(1) A returning officer may do either or both of the following: - (a) establish a polling place in a hospital, personal care facility or similar institution at which a voter of the municipality or school division who is a resident or receiving care at that institution may vote in an election; - (b) permit a voter of the municipality or school division who is a resident or receiving care at a hospital, personal care facility or similar institution situated within the municipality or school division to vote in an election by mail-in ballot in accordance with the mail-in ballot voting system established by bylaw or resolution pursuant to section 92, and facilitate the use of mail-in ballots by delivering the ballots to the institution. - (2) The polling place mentioned in clause (1)(a) may be held on election day or on a day in advance of election day. - (3) If a returning officer establishes a polling place pursuant to clause (1)(a), the returning officer may also take the vote of a caregiver or any staff member of the institution if the caregiver or staff member is also a voter in the municipality or school division. - (4) If a polling place mentioned in clause (1)(a) is held in advance of election day, sections 85, 86 and 87 apply, with any necessary modification. - (5) Notwithstanding subsection 83(4), the returning officer may determine the days and hours during which a poll established pursuant to this section is to be open, but the poll must be kept open for at least 1 continuous hour on any day that it is open.